-■ Check the status of communication between the Primary and Secondary nodes via the replication path.
-To do this ping from Primary to Secondary and Secondary to Primary using remote host fields in the RLINKs.
+Check the status of communication between the Primary and Secondary nodes by using the replication path.
+To do this ping from Primary to Secondary and Secondary to Primary using remote_host fields in the RLINKs.
 There should be very minimal packet loss, if any.

-'''

-Run: ping <remote host>Run: ping <remote host ip address>
+Run: ping <remote_host>Run: ping <remote_host_ip_address>

-'''

-■ Confirm whether the network can handle large packets using the ping command.
+Confirm whether the network can handle large packets using the ping command.
 The packet loss should be similar to that mentioned in the preceding point.
-In the ping command, specify packet size value that is displayed by the vxprint -1 <rlink-name> command.
+In the ping command, specify packet_size value that the vxprint -l <rlink-name> command displays.

 '''

-Run: ping -l <packet size> <remote host>
+Run: ping -l <packet_size> <remote_host>

 Run: ping -l <packet size> <remote ip address>

 '''

-■ Check whether the connection server is started or not.
-You can confirm this. by checking the system event log.
+Check whether the connection server is started or not.
+You can confirm this, by checking the system event log.
 You should see an entry similar to the one given below:

-'''

 Connection Server started successfully (using port 6ae).

-'''

-If you do not see this entry, make sure that vxvm service for the Veritas Enterprise Administration (VEA) is started.
+If you do not see this entry, make sure that vxsvc service for the Veritas Enterprise Administration (VEA) is started.
 If it is not started then start the service, and check the log again.